tlmat-unican/ns3-hqos-open-fronthaul/README.md

 - The folder [_scratch_](./ns-allinone-3.39/ns-3.39/scratch/) folder contains a generic scenario ([_juniper-setupnewlinks.cc_](./ns-allinone-3.39/ns-3.39/scratch/juniper-setupnewlinks.cc)) to evaluate HQoS as well as the JSON files to configurate traffic flows from backhaul and fronthaul.

-- The [_scripts_](./scripts/) folder contains scripts needed to run different topologies.
+- The [_scripts_](./ns-allinone-3.39/ns-3.39/scripts/) folder contains scripts needed to run different topologies.
 It also contains a Jupyter notebook to represent the outcomes.

 ## HQoS Skills:

 - [Traffic-Control](https://www.nsnam.org/docs/models/html/traffic-control.html) The Traffic Control layer sits in between the NetDevices (L2) and any network protocol (e.g. IP).
 It is in charge of processing packets and performing actions on them: scheduling, dropping, marking, policing, etc. The code is available in [_traffic-control_](./ns-allinone-3.39/ns-3.39/src/traffic-control/) folder.

+## Plots generation with Jupyter NoteBook

+- [Meditcom24](./ns-allinone-3.39/ns-3.39/scripts/MEDITCOM24.ipynb) contains snipts of code extract the outcomes from datafiles generating in simulation with the   use of the script of code.

+__Disclaimer__: figures in manuscrip are generated with Tikz.

 ## NS-3 Documentation